Rio DeFi (RFUEL) Trading Down 13.3% Over Last Week

 Rio DeFi Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Rio DeFi directly using U.S. dollars.
-Investors seeking to acquire Rio DeFi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Rio DeFi using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Rio DeFi directly using U.S. dollars.
+Investors seeking to acquire Rio DeFi should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Rio DeFi using one of the aforementioned exchanges.

 Receive News & Updates for Rio DeFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Rio DeFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.